mvaganov/self/RESUME_redux.md

 #### Suffrag Ex Machina

 A machine-learning engine built in C# to test an experimental *ensemble learning* technique (elects using ranked-choice voting).
 Independent study, built from scratch as a learning exercise, inspired by a former student.
-Notably includes optimized-matrix-math and "secret sauce" training optimizations (conservitavely a ~2x improvement over optimal-learning-rate alone).
+Notably includes optimized-matrix-math and "secret sauce" training optimizations which reduce training time for equivalent accuracy.
 #### Ethos

 A [prototype for a web-based assessment system](http://codegiraffe.com/qeval/qual.html) designed to provoke personality development.
 Still evolving, based on years of personal reflection, religious study, and leadership.